 Note: The above table is populated with data obtained from the corpus.quran.com

+ittaqaa, taqwaa and muttaqeen are closely related words being different in grammatical forms.
 17 instances of taqwaa meaning “righteousness” in the noun form and 49 instances of muttaqeen meaning “righteous” in the active participle form have already been reviewed to understand the message in different context in the Quran being crucial for us to attain righteousness with God.
-However, 166 instances of ittaqaa in the verb form meaning “to become righteous” or “to fear” found in 157 verses across 42 suras are reviewed to understand how we can become righteous as well.
+However, 166 instances of ittaqaa in the verb form meaning “to become righteous” or “to fear” found in 157 verses across 42 suras are being reviewed to understand how we can become righteous as well.

 Instances of ittaqaa

-[12:57] And surely, the Hereafter reward is better for those who have believed and have feared (God) (wa-kaanuu yattaquuna).
+[12:57] And surely, the reward of the Hereafter is better for those who have believed and have done to fear (God) (wa-kaanuu yattaquuna).

 [12:90] They said: “Are you indeed Joseph?”
 He said: “I am Joseph, and this is my brother.
 God has been gracious upon us.
 Indeed, who fears (God) (innahu man ittaqi) and is patient, then God does not let go waste the reward of the good workers.”